bingb0t5/im-in/PROJECT_ARCHITECTURE.md

 - share-link choices
 - host-view detection for semi-public/private access
 - signed-in RSVP now ensures an attendee profile exists before submit, aligning it with the safer signed-in interest flow
+- modal forms avoid automatic keyboard pop on open, and the page behind the modal is now scroll-locked while a modal is active

 ### `HostDashboard.tsx`